-- Provide the participant with an opportunity to provide their objection in the form of a written or verbal grievance.
+- Utilize a Housing First approach to ensure the participant does not return to literal homelessness through an assisted rapid resolution conversation and/or providing connections to Connect to Home CES and other community services; - Provide written notice to the participant detailing the reason(s) for termination.
+The participant's file must document in writing any attempts (e.g., phone, mail, home visit, etc.) to contact the individual in order to discuss the pending termination; - Provide notice of the availability of emergency rental assistance programs35; - Provide the participant with an opportunity to provide their objection in the form of a written or verbal grievance.
 If the grievance is presented verbally (in-person, over the phone, etc.), the program must document a summary of the grievance; - Document in writing the outcome of the termination after the grievance process is completed and signed by the appropriate case manager or supervisor and kept in the client's file; and, - Complete an Exit Assessment in PA HMIS.